Beth Osborne, M.Ed., BSW

 Julia Scott, M.Ed., LPCA, TCM

 Julia is coming to H.O.P.E. working part-time because Julia currently works full-time for Vocational Rehabilitation as a Counselor at Work Force Development.
 In March 2022, Julia obtained her license as a Professional Clinical Associate (LPCA.)
 Julia has facilitated groups for the National Alliance for Mental Illness (NAMI) and has over four years of experience as a Job Coach for a mental health facility.
-Julia has obtained an Associate Degree in Business, Bachelor’s degree in Psychology, and a Master’s degree in Mental Health Counseling.
+Julia has obtained an Associate Degree in Business,a Bachelor’s degree in Psychology, and a Master’s degree in Mental Health Counseling.
 Julia will be seeing clients as a Mental Health Therapist and assisting the Targeted Case Management team by also working with clients as a Targeted Case Manager.
 In her free time, Julia enjoys spending time with her son and traveling.

 Julia Scott, Licensed Professional Counseling Associate, Targeted Case Manager